jasonwhite/ducible/README.md

 repro*ducible*.

 Timestamps and other non-deterministic data are embedded in DLLs, EXEs, and PDBs.
-If a DLL is compiled and linked twice without changing any source, the DLLs will not be bit-by-bit identical.
-This tool fixes that.
+If some source is compiled and linked twice without changing any source, the binary will not be bit-by-bit identical both times.
+This tool fixes that by modifying DLLs/EXEs and rewriting PDBs.

-Builds that are reproducible are very useful for a number of reasons.
-The site https://reproducible-builds.org/ does an excellent job of enumerating those reasons.
+## Why?

+In general, reproducible builds give a verifiable path from *source code* to *binary code*.
+There are a number of security reasons and practical reasons for why this is good.
+More specifically, it enables

+ * confidence that two parties built a binary with the same environment,
+ * recreating a release bit-for-bit from source code,
+ * recreating debug symbols for a particular version of source code, and
+ * verifiable and correct distributed builds.

+See https://reproducible-builds.org/docs/buy-in/ for more information on why you should want this.

 ## Using It